marian42/shapegan/README.md

 This takes about 40 minutes on my machine.
 To make it faster, you can lower the values of `SAMPLE_COUNT` and `TRANSITION_FRAMES` in `demo_latent_space.py`.

-4. To create a video file from the frames, run `ffmpeg -framerate 30 -i images/frame-%05d.png -c:v libx264 -profile:v high -crf 19 -pix_fmt yuv420p video.mp4`.
+4. To render a video file from the frames, run `ffmpeg -framerate 30 -i images/frame-%05d.png -c:v libx264 -profile:v high -crf 19 -pix_fmt yuv420p video.mp4`.

-Not that after completing steps 1 and 2, you can run `python3 demo_sdf_net.py` to show a realtime latent space interpolation.
+Note that after completing steps 1 and 2, you can run `python3 demo_sdf_net.py` to show a realtime latent space interpolation.